MooersLab/pymolsnips/nextpsnips.md

 		I rearranged this section, removed duplicate text, and shortened some paragraphs that did not talk about UltiSnips.
 ###### Visual Studio Code
 	- Installation: Already installed
-	- GIFY made: Yes - aoSnip, bioSyntax install, NEED TO ADD MIRROR.
+	- GIFY made: Yes - aoSnip, bioSyntax install, mirrored tab stops
 	- Error: None
+	- Windows Install?
+Yes
 	- Can search snippets with '>' Snippet pluggin to open 2 tabs by itself without having to press the info to further open a tab (from tab trigger)
 ### Yasnippets
 	- Installation: Not attempted yet